-All your documents should be either Apostilled or Authenticated (it depends on if your home country is a part of the Apostille Convention or not).
+All your documents should be either Apostilled or Authenticated (it depends on whether your home country is part of the Apostille Convention).
 For example, Canada is not part of the Apostille Convention, meaning you cannot Apostille your document.
-Still, you will need to Authenticate it with Global Affairs and certify it with the Embassy of Costa Rica.
-You can check if your home country is a part of the Apostille Convention or not HERE.
+Still, you must fill it out with Global Affairs and certify it with the Embassy of Costa Rica.
+Please check whether your home country is a part of the Apostille Convention or not HERE.

-Note: each document should have its own Apostille or Authentication.
-You cannot Apostille or Authenticate 2 or more documents at once – the Immigration of Costa Rica will NOT accept that!
+Note: Each document should have its own Apostille or Authentication.
+You cannot Apostille or Authenticate two or more documents at once – the Immigration of Costa Rica will NOT accept that!

 * Remember: the Immigration of Costa Rica will keep all your original documents.
-So if you need your documents with you as well – request more while ordering them.
+So if you need your records as well – please feel free to request more while ordering them.

 If you were born in the USA, your birth certificate should be from the state where you were born.
 Each state has its own Vital Records office, typically run by the state’s Department of Public Health.
-You MUST have a LONG FORM certified copy of your birth record, and it must include your parents’ names, or Costa Rica Immigration will NOT accept it.
+You MUST have a LONG FORM certified copy of your birth record, including your parents’ names, or Costa Rica Immigration will NOT accept it.
 Some states will let you order an Apostilled birth certificate.
-Otherwise, you will need to send the birth certificate to the corresponding authority (typically your state’s Secretary of State) to be Apostilled.
-Your original birth certificate may or may not be able to be Apostilled by your state if it’s too old.
-In this case, we suggest you order a new certified copy of your birth record (for example, Virginia, Oregon, or Colorado).
+Otherwise, you must send the birth certificate to the corresponding authority (typically your state’s Secretary of State) to be Apostilled.
+Your original birth certificate may or may not be able to be Apostilled by your condition if it’s too old.
+We suggest you order a new certified copy of your birth record (for example, Virginia, Oregon, or Colorado).

 If you were born in Illinois, you’d need to obtain a copy of your birth certificate from the Illinois Department of Public Health.
-Once you receive the birth certificate, you will need to have it apostilled by the Secretary of State’s Index Department.
+Once you receive the birth certificate, you must have it apostilled by the Secretary of State’s Index Department.
 The birth certificate is now ready to bring to Costa Rica to be translated locally.